 But in truth, the Internet has a tremendous wealth of information on healthful cooking, offering everything from huge recipe databases to websites devoted to 'cooking without cooking', a.k.a., raw food preparation.

-In fact, there are so many websites devoted to nutrition, cooking, and health in general — as well as specific subtopics, such as vegan cooking — that we can only touch upon a tiny subset of all those which one could explore.
-Hence, we will discuss a small collection of websites that have been noted by nutritionists and professional cooks.
+In fact, there are so many websites devoted to nutrition, cooking, and health in general — as well as specific subtopics, such as vegan cooking — that I can only touch upon a tiny subset of all those that one could explore.
+Hence, I will discuss a small collection of websites that have been noted by nutritionists and professional cooks.

 Sum of the Parts

 In order to make quality culinary dishes, you will need quality ingredients.
 The particular ingredients naturally (and perhaps organically!) depend upon the type of dish you would like to create.
 Yet from a health perspective, when you would like to consume foods with the highest nutritional value per calorie, you will want to focus on herbs, seeds, nuts, and vegetables.

 One website focusing on the subject of herbs and spices is entitled "A Pinch of…".
 Don't let the website's poor color choices and HTML errors discourage you from reading their articles on a variety of topics, including herbs, spices, honey, herb gardening, and even edible flowers.
 If growing your own herbs seems daunting, or impossible to fit into your schedule, then it's best to purchase them locally.
 Avoid herbs in dry form or mail order, as they will have lost much of their enzymes and other nutrients, compared to fresh products.